 Remember, when you are at home, you can eat and drink.
 You are free to move around and be comfortable.
 I know that it’s exciting when the process starts, and you may be nervous that the baby will come sooner than you think, but try to stay home until you’ve reached a little further along in your labor (around 4-1-1 or 3-1-1).
 I promise that it will help.

 *Tip: Download a contraction timer on your smartphone so your husband/partner can keep track of the length of your contractions and the time between them.
-There are a few that are free, and it does the math for you and keeps a record!
+A few are free, and it does the math for you and keeps a record!

 4. Snack Lightly